herrbischoff/docker-apache-php/README.md

 * Disabled PHP `X-Powered-By` header
 * Enabled `index.php`
 * Writes all Apache log output to `stdout` (as it should be for a Docker container)
+* Correct file permissions when using AUFS (Mac OS X)

 Feel free to send pull requests to improve on it, change it, fork it, basically do whatever you want with it.